Skip to content

 Der Doppelte Infinitiv

-How do you say 'I COULD HAVE COME' in German?
-You might expect 'Ich habe kommen gekonnt' — but that's WRONG!
-German uses a special construction called the DOUBLE INFINITIVE: 'Ich habe kommen KÖNNEN.'
+How do you say 'I could have come' in German?
+You might expect 'Ich habe kommen gekonnt' — but that's wrong!
+German uses a special construction called the double infinitive: 'Ich habe kommen können.'
 Two infinitives at the end!
 This happens whenever a modal verb is used in the perfect tense.

-Normally, perfect tense uses a PAST PARTICIPLE (gemacht, gekommen, gekonnt).
-But when a modal verb has a dependent infinitive, the modal appears as an INFINITIVE too, not a past participle.
-Result: TWO infinitives!
+Normally, perfect tense uses a past participle (gemacht, gekommen, gekonnt).
+But when a modal verb has a dependent infinitive, the modal appears as an infinitive too, not a past participle.
+Result: two infinitives!

 English: 'I could have come' / 'She must have known' / 'He wanted to have helped.'
 German puts both verbs in infinitive form at the end: 'Ich habe kommen können' / 'Sie muss es gewusst haben' / 'Er hat helfen wollen.'